kiranma72/abdm-docs/content/2-sharing-health-records/notify-on-new-records/notify via sms.md

+---
+title: "Notify via SMS"
+date: 2022-05-30
+weight: 1
+draft: false
+---

-#  SMS Notify2 - If the PHR address of the patient is not saved   #
+#  SMS Notify - If the PHR address of the patient is not saved   #

 ABDM plans to ensure that users are aware of which health facilities are participating in ABDM.
 HRPs are expected to notify ABDM whenever a new health record is created using this API.